LucDupAtGitHub/PDBP/README.md

 The `FP` programming language consists of *objects*, *programs*, *forms* and *definitions*, where

- - A program transforms objects to an object.
+ - a program transforms objects to an object,
- - A form transforms programs to a program.
+ - a form transforms programs to a program,
- - A definition defines a program or a form in terms of programs and forms.
+ - a definition defines a program or a form in terms of programs and forms.

 The `FP` forms are